hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 suffice.
 Most often, such queries started out as more complex, and the sorting was originally necessary.

 Let's see this on an example.
-We want to get an id and a timestamp of the latest visit to our website.
+We want to get an id and a timestamp of the latest visit to our website:

 ```sql
 select id, timestamp